Robert of Bellême, 3rd Earl of Shrewsbury

 Robert de Bellême (c.
 1052 – after 1130), seigneur de Bellême (or Belèsme), seigneur de Montgomery, viscount of the Hiémois, 3rd Earl of Shrewsbury and Count of Ponthieu, was an Anglo-Norman nobleman, and one of the most prominent figures in the competition for the succession to England and Normandy between the sons of William the Conqueror.
 He was a member of the powerful House of Bellême.

 Robert became notorious for his alleged cruelty.
-Referring to his activities in the rebellion against Henry I of 1110-1112, the chronicler Orderic Vitalis, in Book XI of his Historia Ecclesiastica, calls Robert "grasping and cruel, an implacable persecutor of the Church of God and the poor ... unequalled for his iniquity in the whole Christian era", as well as "the tyrant who had disturbed the land and was preparing to add still worse crimes to his many offences of plundering and burning".
+Referring to his activities in the rebellion against Henry I of 1110–1112, the chronicler Orderic Vitalis, in Book XI of his Historia Ecclesiastica, calls Robert "grasping and cruel, an implacable persecutor of the Church of God and the poor ... unequalled for his iniquity in the whole Christian era", as well as "the tyrant who had disturbed the land and was preparing to add still worse crimes to his many offences of plundering and burning".
 The stories of his brutality may have inspired the legend of Robert the Devil.

 Early life

 Robert was the oldest surviving son of Roger of Montgomery, 1st Earl of Shrewsbury and Mabel de Bellême, born probably between 1052 and 1056.
 In 1070 after the death of his great-uncle Yves Bishop of Séez his parents brought him to Bellême, which at that time became his mother's inheritance, and as the oldest surviving son it would eventually be his.

-In 1073 when the Conqueror invaded Maine, Robert was knighted by William at the siege of Fresnai castle.
+In 1073 when the Conqueror invaded Maine, Robert was knighted by William at the siege of Fresnay castle.
 By now probably of age and independent of his father he took part in the 1077 revolt of the young Robert Curthose against Duke William.
 When Robert's mother, Mabel, was killed c.
-1079, Robert inherited her vast estates.
-But at this point Duke William took the added precaution of garrisoning the Bellême castles with his own soldiers, which was his ducal right.
+1079, Robert inherited her vast estates but at this point Duke William took the added precaution of garrisoning the Bellême castles with his own soldiers, which was his ducal right.
 On hearing the news of William the Conqueror's death in 1087, Robert's first act was to expel the ducal garrisons from all his castles.